-I’m local, can I come to your kitchen to pick up my custom order?
+I’m local, can I come to your kitchen to pick up my order?

-When will my package arrive if I have ordered the mixes and had them shipped?
+When will my package arrive if I have ordered the mixes?

 What are the Big 8 foods?

-Do you use coconut, sesame, mustard, lupin, sulphur dioxide or celery in any of your mixes or desserts?
+Do you use coconut, sesame, mustard, lupin, sulphur dioxide or celery in any of your mixes?

 We do not.
-Although coconut is technically a drupe and not a nut, we still avoid it for all of our mixes and baked goods.
+Although coconut is technically a drupe and not a nut, we still avoid it for all of our mixes.
 It along with the other Big 8 foods is not allowed in our facility.
 We are also sesame, mustard, lupin, sulphur dioxide and celery free.

-What ingredients do you use in your mixes and baked desserts?
+What ingredients do you use in your mixes?